drummondlab/RNACondensation2025/README.md

-# RNA_Condensation_2024
+# RNACondensation2025
-Repository for all scripts to analyze and make figures from data in Glauninger, Bard, Wong Hickernell et al 2024
+Repository for all scripts to analyze and make figures from data in Glauninger, Bard, Wong Hickernell, et al. Molecular Cell 2025